2022 FIFA World Cup: Host selection criticism

 Qatar was the smallest nation by area ever to have been awarded a FIFA World Cup – the next smallest by area was Switzerland, host of the 1954 World Cup, which was more than three times as large as Qatar and only needed to host 16 teams instead of 32.
 Qatar also became only the second country (not including Uruguay and Italy, hosts of the first two World Cups) to be awarded a FIFA World Cup despite having never qualified for a previous edition: Japan was awarded co-hosting rights of the 2002 World Cup in 1996 without ever having qualified for the finals, although they qualified for the 1998 edition.
 Of the eight stadiums used in the tournament, six were located in the Doha metropolitan area, making it the first World Cup since 1930 in which most of the stadiums were in one city.
 While this decreased the distance that fans and players needed to commute, Qatar itself struggled to accommodate the numbers of arriving fans with its diminutive amount of space.

 Due to Qatar's laws on alcohol consumption, World Cup organisers announced the creation of designated "sobering-up" zones as an alternative to wide-scale arrests of intoxicated fans during the World Cup.
 Qatar's World Cup chief executive of the Supreme Committee for Delivery and Legacy, Nasser Al Khater, stated that the purpose of the designated sobering-up areas was to ensure the fans' safety.
 If a fan was sent to the "sobering up" zone, they were permitted to leave when they could display clearheaded behaviour.
 Multiple news agencies described the controversy as a "cultural clash" between social conservatism and Islamic morality against the "norms" of secular Western liberal democracies.

 A number of groups and media outlets expressed concern over the suitability of Qatar to host the event.
-Issues regarding from human rights, worker conditions, the rights of LGBT fans, and the illegality of homosexuality in Qatar.
+Issues ranged from human rights, worker conditions, the rights of LGBT fans, and the illegality of homosexuality in Qatar.
 In December 2020, Qatar said rainbow flags would be allowed at the 2022 FIFA World Cup.
 Qatari officials initially stated that they would not prohibit the display of pride flags at tournament venues, although the country still advised LGBT attendees to comply with the country's modesty and avoid public displays of affection.
 Hassan Abdulla al-Thawadi, chief executive of the country's World Cup bid, said that Qatar would permit alcohol consumption during the event, even though drinking in public was not permitted.
 There were plans to allow the sale of alcohol inside stadiums and at fan villages.
 Normally, the sale of alcohol is restricted to non-Muslim guests at selected luxury hotels only.
 However, in the months preceding the tournament, the display of LGBT material and the sale of alcohol were banned.